udemy/js-tooling/packages/eslint-plugin-udemy/rules/no-hardcoded-cdns/README.md

 ## Rule details

-The blacklist is configured by a list of `{cdn, fixWith}` objects.
+The disallowed list is configured by `{cdn, fixWith}` objects.
 The `cdn` is the name of the CDN to forbid.
 The `fixWith` is the code that should be used instead of hardcoding the CDN.

 Assuming the following configuration: